 The wood slab is one of the pieces claimed from the fallen tree being cleared in Sheung Shui.
 They were abandoned, waiting to be transferred away.
 Instead of using it as just a part of furniture design, I created a component that adapts itself to the form of the slab.
 No “wound” was made onto the slab and it’s preserved in the same way as it was when being abandoned.
 To strike a balance between living and nature's protection, sometimes we have to adjust ourselves in order to adapt to our environment.

 Furniture I 2015

-The main structure of the lamp takes a boat-like form.
+The main structure of the lamp has a boat-like form.
 Two cups filled with water are installed on each end.
-Under the nature of gravity, Horizon is always striving for a balance, and stands up in an upright and stable manner when the water level on its both ends balances.
-It lights up only when a balanced level is met.
-Balance becomes the automatic switch for this lamp.
-As a home decoration item, plants can be kept in the glass cups that would add some refreshing colour to this furniture.
-This lamp takes a minimal form that presents itself in an honest way, thus audience can easily find out how it works.
-Balance suggests harmony, and horizon also provides a peaceful visual effect.
-It also reminds us the importance of the concept of balance in our daily lives in whichever area.
+Under the nature of gravity, Horizon is always striving for a balance, and stands up in an upright and stable manner when the weight on both ends balances.
+It will then light up.
+Balance becomes the switch for this lamp.
+Plants can be kept in the cups placed on both ends.
+This lamp takes a minimal form that presents itself in a direct way, thus audience can easily find out how it works.
+Balance suggests harmony, and Horizon creates a peaceful visual effect.
+It also reminds us the importance of balance in our daily lives in whichever area.

 Furniture I 2009

 Shortlisted in "the intelligent hand" organized by Designboom, in collaboration with MACEF.
 There are always used wine bottles and corks lying around in my home.
 Also, a few crates were transferred to my home from the wine shop.
 I planned to redesign these “useful waste” to a storage unit.
 This design is a unit standing in a corner at home for the enjoyment of books and wine.
 Most materials of the unit are taken from waste such as the wine crates, wine corks, wine bottle, etc.